 - Garden volunteers help tend our demonstration rain and native plant gardens.

-- Photographers are needed to build our Ipswich River photo library.
+- Photographers to build our Ipswich River photo library.

 Riverbend, the home of Ipswich River Watershed Association, is a great place to visit.
-The gardens, trails, canoe dock and property are open from sunrise to sunset to visitors for canoeing, kayaking, walking, birding and gaining the peace of mind that comes from a beautiful stretch of water.
+Look for our sign at 143 County Rd (Route 1A) in Ipswich.
+Gardens, trails, dock and property are open from sunrise to sunset for paddling, walking, birding and gaining the peace of mind that comes from a beautiful stretch of water.

 In order to keep the river healthy and help you enjoy it, our staff and volunteers monitor a range of “indicators” that can help us spot problems with water quality and understand how the river is affected by low flows and land and water-use practices.